dspeyer/dspeyer.github.io/magic.md

 ## Summoning

 This school works with extraplanar spirits.
+See the Spirits as Monsters section for general rules on summoned creatures.

 Save: Will or None
 Skill: Knowledge(the planes)